Master of Science in Organizational Leadership

 - A current résumé detailing your professional experience, education, awards, publications, volunteer activities, etc.

-Applicants must have a minimum of 3-5 years of professional work experience.
+Applicants should typically have a minimum of 3-5 years of professional work experience.

 - Transcripts from all colleges attended.